stevenbruno/infinite_monkey_theorem/README.md

 ### min_number
 My solution: [*min_number.py*](min_number.py)

 This code demonstrates two ways to find the minimum number in a given list.
 The first function is time complexity O(n)^2.
 The second is O(n).
+I have integrated matplotlib.pyplot to visualize the function runtimes.